OICR/PGMLab/README.md

    - Adam Wright

 #Detailed Tutorials
-   - Feel free to go through our wiki [here](https://github.com/OICR/LibNet/wiki) for further details.
+   - Please visit the LibNet wiki [here](https://github.com/OICR/LibNet/wiki) for details and theory.
-   - Make sure to follow the file formats specified [here](https://github.com/OICR/LibNet/wiki/File-Formats).
-It is important to make sure that input files follow the exact format specified in the wiki.
+   - Make sure to follow the input file formats specifications [here](https://github.com/OICR/LibNet/wiki/File-Formats).

 #System requirements
 This tool has been tested on OS X and Ubuntu 14.04